ajithkumar9754/itinerary-java8-springboot-docker-liquibase-security/README.md

 Springboot  for Microservices
 Spring Security for secured Endpoints - Enabled spring security and used inline memory authentication . refer WebSecurityConfig.java for details

-Swagger library for API documentation - Did some customization on top of default configurations of swagger, Please refer SwaggerConfig.java for details
+Swagger library for API documentation - Did some customisation on top of default configurations of swagger, Please refer SwaggerConfig.java for details

 SpringSlueth for distributed tracing Log will be consisting of TraceI and SpanId to track application logs which might be in different machines

-Eureka for service registry and discovery - Centralized registry for all the services. all the services will be  attached to Eureka server as a client
+Eureka for service registry and discovery - Centralised registry for all the services. all the services will be  attached to Eureka server as a client

-Zulu gateway for API gateway will route all the incoming rquest to corresposning backend services
+Zulu gateway for API gateway will route all the incoming request to corresponding backend services

 Docker for containerisation , create images for each components and used docker compose to manage all the docker containers . refer docker-compose.yml for details